zxbodya/router1/readme.md

 In case when no matching route was found `route` would be set to `{name: null, handlers:[]}`)

-`createHandler` function should return an Observable which emits value when state is loaded and can be rendered:

-- `false` if handler can not render this state - for example required data not found and next matching route should be used
-- state handler object, when data was loaded and can be rendered, it has following methods:
-   - `render()` - render state, and returns Observable with rendering results (which would be passed to `router.renderResult` mentioned below)
+- `stateHandler` passed to `afterRender` object, represents currently active state handler, has two methods that can be reassigned:
-   - `hashChange({pathname, search, hash, state})` - method would be called when location hash was changed after rendring (not triggered on first render)
+   - `onHashChange({pathname, search, hash, state})` - method would be called when location hash was changed after rendring (not triggered on first render)
    - `onBeforeUnload()` - callback, that would be called before transition from state or user trying to close the page.
      - should return text message to be displayed in confirm dialogue,
      - or empty string when no confirmation is required